blawson69/LootGenerator/README.md

 If you wish to pass more than one item, you may separate items with a comma.
 Note that if you wish to use emphasis on these items you will need *each individual item* enclosed in asterisks.
 For example, use `--incl:Cake of Surprise,Birthday Present` or `--incl:*Cake of Surprise*,*Birthday Present*`.

-Note: Special items will always be mixed in with all other Mundane and/or Magic items.
+Note: Special items will always be mixed in with all other items.

 #### --mod
 *Optional.* This command is used to override the [defaults](#--config) for showing the Coins, Gems, Art, Mundane Item, and Magic Item categories, allowing you to fine tune or customize the loot generated.
 To eliminate a category, send "no-" and the category of item you wish to skip.
 Sending `--mod:no-gems` will prevent Loot Generator from generating gems.
 If your default is not to show Art items, for instance, you can send `--mod:show-art` to make the script generate art objects for the loot.

 You may also modify the results of the different categories by using the "less-" and "more-" prefixes.
 This will subtract or add, respectfully, 25 points from the die roll for each loot category you wish to modify.
 For instance, sending `--mod:more-coins` will add 25 to the die roll for the results of the Coins.
 If the script generates a die roll of 50, it will use 50 for every other loot category and 75 for the Coins.
-Keep in mind this does not cut the actual number of Items or Coins in half, it only returns results based on a much higher or lower die roll.
+Keep in mind this does not double or halve the actual number of Items or Coins, it only returns results based on a much higher or lower die roll.
 For Magic Items, using "more-" could result in fewer but more powerful of items.

 You can modify more than one category by sending multiple parameters separated with a comma.
 Sending `--mod:no-gems,show-mundane` will override any defaults to Gems and Mundane Items to skip Gems and include Mundane Items.